Find out everything you need to know about being an intern with the British Red Cross.

-1. When do you recruit?
+When do you recruit?

-2. What is the time commitment?
+What is the time commitment?

-3. Are all of your internships in London?
+Are all of your internships in London?

-4. Who can apply?
+Who can apply?

 We welcome applications from people of all ages and backgrounds.
 The specific criteria of roles will vary, but in general the following minimum criteria is required:

-- you must have basic computer skills
+- you should have basic computer skills

 For certain countries you are allowed to volunteer in the UK without requiring a visa if you are allowed visa-free access with your country’s passport.
-Specific rules will vary according to nationality.
+Specific rules will vary according to your nationality.

 We are unable to support visas or help with arranging accommodation.

 Check the website regularly to see if new internships have been posted (search for the word 'intern' or 'internships' in the key words box).

 On the online system you will be asked to enter your details and fill in a supporting statement.
 You will be given the option to upload a CV, covering letter, reference or any other supporting documents you feel are relevant.

 Yes.
-There is no restriction on the number of internships you can apply to at one time.
+There is no restriction on the number of internships you can apply for.
 The only requirement is that you must fill in a separate application and supporting statement for each.

 Yes, we give all interns a reference upon completion of their internship.